jscoobyced/narok.io/fe/README.md

 - `yarn lint`: runs the ES Linter.
 You can customize the rules in [fe/.eslintrc.json](fe/.eslintrc.json)
 - `yarn start`: this will start the application in `development` mode, with hot-reload.
 It is useful while implementing the Front-End code
 - `yarn test`: runs the ES Linter then the Jest tests.
 It also generates coverage in the `coverage` folder.
-- `yarn test:coverage`: runs the same as `yarn test` but also display the test coverage on the console.
+- `yarn build:prod`: generates all the assets and place them in the `dist` folder.
-- `yarn build`: generates all the assets and place them in the `dist` folder.
+- `yarn build:none`: this is a special build that will build production assets but use development API configuration.
+This build is used when you want to test your built docker images locally (i.e. using the root directory file: docker-compose-dev.yml)
 - `yarn dist`: generates all the assets and zip them in root fodler.
 You must have [7z](https://www.7-zip.org/) installed and available in the PATH.

 You can use the `fe/public` folder to place any static assets.
 They will be copied at the root of the web-application folder.
 You can create sub-folders if you don't want to mix everything.